CNH Industrial History

 Fiat Industrial had been created on January 1, 2011, to oversee Fiat’s truck, bus and industrial vehicle engine activities, sold primarily under the Iveco brand name.
 CNH Global was the holding company for Fiat’s agricultural and construction equipment business interests, and had been founded on November 12, 1999, following its purchase of Case Corporation, which it subsequently merged with its New Holland agricultural and construction equipment business.
 The name was derived from the initials of the two key businesses, Case and New Holland.

-CNH Industrial’s Case Construction Equipment and New Holland Construction brands are globally-important names in their sector.
-They each provide full lines of equipment for a range of tasks from earthmoving and mining to helping create roads and housing.
+CNH Industrial’s CASE Construction Equipment and New Holland Construction brands are globally-important names in their sector.
+CASE Construction Equipment is a full liner throughout the world, whereas New Holland Construction is a compact line supplier in EMEA, NAFTA and regions of APAC, but retains its full liner status in LATAM.
+This equipment carries out a range of tasks from earthmoving and mining to helping create roads and housing.

-Today, CNH Industrial manages 12 brands and has 64 manufacturing plants and 49 research and development centres.
-It has a workforce of over 69,000, and is present in 190 countries.
+Today, CNH Industrial manages 12 brands and has 66 manufacturing plants and 53 research and development centres.
+It has a workforce of over 63,000, and is present in 180 national markets.

 Laura OverallCorporate Communications ManagerUnited Kingdomlaura.firstname.lastname@example.org+44 (0)207 7660 338+44 (0)7725 632 959